glebbrain/manager-arent-ai/README.md

 ## 📋 Overview

 Universal Project Manager v4.8 is a maximally optimized automation system with AI integration for managing projects of any type.
 A collection of 300+ PowerShell scripts and modules providing complete development, testing, deployment, and monitoring cycles for various technology stacks with intelligent optimization, Maximum Performance & Optimization v4.8, Next-Generation Technologies support, Intelligent Caching, Parallel Execution, Memory Optimization, Performance Monitoring, and new v4.8 capabilities with maximum performance.

+## Easy start

+A. Copy the project to your folder
+B. Create start_IDEA.md in the root.
+Write your idea in the start_IDEA.md or chat with AI.
+C. Write in AgentAI:

+1. Analyze and decompose start_IDEA.md
+2. Add all ideas and the project gist to /.manager/IDEA.md
+3. Update phases, epics, tasks, and subtasks in TODO.md
+4. Optimize files for the idea from /.manager/IDEA.md:
+4.1. deployment-config.json
+4.2. dev-config.json
+4.3. start-smart-config.json
+5. Delete start_IDEA.md

+D. Press Enter
+E. You wait for the agent to work.
+F. In a new session, write to the agent (every 5 commands):

+Perform project analysis and optimization according to the instructions: `/.project-analysis-optimization.md`

+E. Add each subsequent task to the agent's queue up to 5 times:

+Continue executing tasks from TODO.md according to the instructions: `/.manager/start.md`

+G. At the end send AgentAI:
+How many main and development tasks remain should be saved in needtasks.json in the project root?
+Also add the date and time for which tasks remain, how many errors have been fixed from ERRORS.md, and the project's status (is it ready for PROM or PROD)?

+H. You can set up 20 commands in a queue, the agent with the queue will work from 30 minutes to 3 hours depending on the complexity of the project.
+J. Enjoy

+* Tested on Cursor (Version: 1.6.45 (user setup), OS: Windows_NT x64 10)

 ## ⚡ New Features v4.8 - Maximum Performance & Optimization